michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 + Can you explain how does the distribution of words affect your Job?

-## EXERCISE 2:: Term co-occurrences
+## EXERCISE 2:: Word Co-occurrence
 In the following exercise, we need to build the term co-occurrence matrix for a text collection.
-A co-occurrence matrix is a n x n matrix, where n is the number of unique words in the text.
-For each couple of words, we count the number of times they co-occurred in the text in the same line.
+A co-occurrence matrix is a ''n'' x ''n'' matrix, where ''n'' is the number of unique words in the text.
+For each pair of words, we count the number of times they co-occurred in the text in the **same line**.
+Note: you can define your own ''neighborhood'' function, and extend the context to more or less than a single line.

-### Pairs Design Pattern
+### The ''Pairs'' Design Pattern

-The basic (and maybe most intuitive) implementation of this exercise is the *Pair*.
+The basic (and maybe most intuitive) implementation of this exercise is the *Pair* design pattern.
 The basic idea is to emit, for each couple of words in the same line, the couple itself (or *pair*) and the value 1.
 For example, in the line `w1 w2 w3 w1`, we emit `(w1,w2):1, (w1, w3):1, (w2:w1):1, (w2,w3):1, (w2:w1):1, (w3,w1):1, (w3:w2):1, (w3,w1):1`.
+Essentially, the reducers need to collect enough information from mapper to ''cover'' each individual ''cell'' of the co-occurrence matrix.

 In this exercise, we need to use a composite key to emit an occurrence of a pair of words.
-The student will understand how to create a custom Hadoop data type to be used as key type.
+You will learn how to create a custom Hadoop data type to be used as key type.

 A Pair is a tuple composed by two elements that can be used to ship two objects within a parent object.
 For this exercise the student has to implement a TextPair, that is a Pair that contains two words.

 #### Instructions
 There are two files for this exercise:

 + *TextPair.java*: data structure to be implemented by the student.
-Besides the implementation of the data structure itself, the student has to implement the serialization Hadoop API (write and read Fields).
+Besides the implementation of the data structure itself, you have to implement the serialization Hadoop API (write and read Fields).
 + *Pair.java*: the implementation of a pair example using *TextPair.java* as datatype.

 #### Example of usage
 The final version should get in input three arguments: the number of reducers, the input file and the output path.
-Example of execution are:
+An example of execution is:
 ```
 hadoop jar <compiled_jar> fr.eurecom.dsg.mapreduce.Pair 1 <input_file> <output_path>
 ```

-To test your code use the file `/user/student/INPUT/text/quote.txt`, saved in the local HDFS fs.
+To test your code use the file `./input/quote.txt`, or the one provided in the HDFS cluster at eurecom.

-To run the final version of your job, you can use a bigger file, `/user/student/INPUT/text/gutenberg-partial.txt`.
+To run the final version of your job, you can use a larger file, `./input/gutenberg-partial.txt`.

-Note: in order to launch the job, refer to [How to launch a job](#how-to-launch-a-job)

 #### Questions
 Answer the following questions (in a simple text file):